hbctraining/In-depth-NGS-Data-Analysis-Course/sessionIV/lessons/SC_clustering_analysis.md

 pcs
 ```

-Based on these metrics, the clustering of cells in Seurat with use the first **eight PCs** to generate the clusters.
+Based on these metrics, for the clustering of cells in Seurat we will use the first **eight PCs** to generate the clusters.

 ## Cluster the cells

 Seurat uses a graph-based clustering approach, inspired by SNN-Cliq [@Xu2015-je] and PhenoGraph [@Levine2015-hr].
 This approach embeds cells in a graph structure, by default using a K-nearest neighbor (KNN) graph, with edges drawn between cells with similar gene expression patterns, and then attempt to partition this graph into highly interconnected ‘quasi-cliques’ or ‘communities’.
-As in PhenoGraph, [Seurat][] first constructs a KNN graph based on the euclidean distance in PCA space, and refines the edge weights between any two cells based on the shared overlap in their local neighborhoods (Jaccard distance).
+Seurat first constructs a KNN graph based on the euclidean distance in PCA space, and refines the edge weights between any two cells based on the shared overlap in their local neighborhoods (Jaccard distance).
 To cluster the cells, it then applies modularity optimization techniques [@Blondel2008-rf], to iteratively group cells together, with the goal of optimizing the standard modularity function.

-The `FindClusters()` function implements the procedure, and contains a `resolution` argument that sets the "granularity" of the downstream clustering, with increased values leading to a greater number of clusters.
+We will use the `FindClusters()` function to perform the graph-based clustering, and contains a `resolution` argument that sets the "granularity" of the downstream clustering, with increased values leading to a greater number of clusters.
 We find that setting this parameter between `0.6`-`1.2` typically returns good results for single cell datasets of around 3K cells.
 Optimal resolution often increases for larger datasets.
-The clusters are saved in the `seurat@ident` slot.
+The cluster IDs are saved in the `seurat@ident` slot.

-Regarding the value of the `resolution` argument, use a value < 1 if you want to obtain fewer clusters.
+Regarding the value of the `resolution` argument, use lower value if you want to obtain fewer clusters.
 We provide a series of options and downstream we can choose the best resolution.

 ```r
 # Find cell clusters